Dropping Classes and Withdrawing - How It Might Affect A Student’s Federal Title IV Aid

 - Students who stop attending all classes without officially withdrawing will be processed as an unofficial withdrawal from the college for that semester.
 The return of federal student aid calculation will be performed based on the withdrawal date/last date of attendance as determined by the college.
 If a date cannot be determined the calculation will be based on 50% attendance.

-- Students who receive all "F" grades, who do not prove that they earned they failing grades, are considered unofficial withdrawals.
+- Students who receive all "F" grades, who do not prove that they earned their failing grades, are considered unofficial withdrawals.
 The return of federal student aid will be based on 50%, unless the Office of Financial aid is made aware of an official last date of attendance.

 - The Office of Financial Aid will notify students on how much aid and what type of aid has been returned.